 Burnes’s dialectic approach to painting is evident in works like Peacock (2023), where she investigates the subjectivity of her held truths.
 The painting zooms in and out of topical subject matter, generating a comparative analysis of her commonly explored themes: home vs. shelter, nature vs. nurture, etc., allowing Burnes to codify degrees of aesthetic and emotional overlap.
 Pervasive abstractions of poppy flowers begin to glow within the void of a constructed nebulous.
 Set in the depths of a dystopian landscape, a wash of yellow ochre strikes a thin plane that supports the central event.
 Cool-cast shadows elongate and compliment the significance of the two structures while a massive architectural abstraction hovers precariously above.
 The relative tension creates an entry point to consider risks created by one's proximity to institutional scale.

-In Goddess of Chaos (2023), the large, landscape-oriented composition centers amorphic collage within a hollowing mass of highly rendered abstractions and representational objectry including a black scroll, AR15 bullets, an origami boat, and a diptych of tents that allude to downtown L.A.'s unhoused crisis, creating a deluge of affective information.
+In Goddess of Discord (2023), the large, landscape-oriented composition centers amorphic collage within a hollowing mass of highly rendered abstractions and representational objectry including a black scroll, AR15 bullets, an origami boat, and a diptych of tents that allude to downtown L.A.'s unhoused crisis, creating a deluge of affective information.
 Multilayered organic forms peer through a tinted, painterly veil that separates the central form from an illusionary distant background.
 Burnes's layering process departs from idealism and world-building and delves into an archeology of her inner self to bridge metaphysics with activism and change.

 - Austin Casebolt